maddie35/TakeHome/Phase1Audit.md

 ### "What should I build: MCP, plugin, or both?" is buried

-This page answers the question a reader has *before* they know which primitive they need.
+This page answers the question a user has *before* they know which primitive they need.
 It currently sits three levels deep inside Building connectors.

 **Why it matters:** the decision guide is unreachable by the people who need it most.